CanevottiAlessia/miR-RF/README.md

 ## Citation

-If you use miR-RF, please cite: "ciao ciao"
+If you use miR-RF, please cite: "NON LO SO ANCORA, CIAO"